-North Central College has been allocated $1.2 million to serve students and ensure learning continues during the COVID-19 pandemic.
-Institutions must make financial aid grants to students, which can be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.
-The amount of grant funding received by the College was determined by the U.S. Department of Education based on the number of Pell Grant-eligible students enrolled on campus (75% of the weight), enrollment of the institution not exclusively in distance education (23% of the weight), and enrollment of the institution in exclusively distance education (2% of the weight).
+North Central College has been allocated $3.2 million to provide supplemental grants to students whose lives have been disrupted and may be facing financial challenges due to the COVID-19 pandemic.
+Funds are intended to help eligible students with academic-related expenses such as food, housing, course materials, technology, healthcare (including mental healthcare, and childcare.
+The amount of grant funding received by the College was determined by the U.S. Department of Education based on the number of Pell Grant-eligible students enrolled on campus (75% of the weight), enrollment of the institution not exclusively in distance education (23% of the weight), and enrollment of the institution exclusively in distance education (2% of the weight).
 Given the weighting, Congress intends for the funds to go to students with the most financial need.

 Who is eligible for a grant?

-All North Central College undergraduate and graduate students who are enrolled and did not completely withdraw from the spring 2021 semester were considered for a grant.
-Students are not eligible if undocumented, DACA, or international.
-Unlike CARES Act Emergency Grants to Students, students exclusively in distance education, non-degree seeking, dual enrollment, non-credit, and continuing education students are eligible.
-Students who currently have an outstanding balance on their North Central College account are still eligible, and may provide authorization to allow grants to be applied to balance.
-In total, approximately 2,600 North Central students are eligible to receive a supplemental grant.
+All North Central College students who were enrolled and did not completely withdraw from the fall 2021 semester were considered for a supplemental grant.
+Similar to CRRSAA, students exclusively in distance education, non-degree seeking, dual enrollment, non-credit, and continuing education students are also eligible.
+Students who currently have an outstanding balance on their North Central College account are still eligible and may provide authorization to allow grants to be applied to their balance.
+In total, approximately 2,700 North Central students are eligible to receive a supplemental grant.

 Did I have to fill out a FAFSA to receive a grant?

-No, students are not required to file the FAFSA in order to qualify for a grant.
-However, as required by HEERF II, in order to prioritize needy students, the FAFSA was used to identify Pell eligible students as well as subsequent grant award amounts.
+No, students are not required to file the FAFSA in order to qualify for a supplemental grant.
+However, as required by ARP/HEERF III, in order to prioritize students with the greatest need, the FAFSA was used to identify students as well as subsequent grant award amounts.

 How will I know if I am eligible to receive a grant?

-Students eligible to receive funds will be notified by the College via email on or about March 31st and should receive a direct deposit or paper check by April 30th.
+Students eligible to receive the supplemental grant will be notified by the College via email and should receive a direct deposit or paper check by the beginning of November 2021.

 What is the amount of the awards provided?

-Grant amounts vary by student based on grade level and/or 2020-21 FAFSA results.
-All eligible students were divided into six groups based on their Expected Family Contribution (EFC).
-Each group was allocated a supplemental grant ranging from $200-$805, with the highest amount provided to Pell eligible students.
+Grant amounts vary based on demonstrated need as determined by the FAFSA and any special circumstances communicated to the Office of Financial Aid.
+All eligible students were divided into seven groups based on their Expected Family Contribution (EFC).
+Each group was allocated a supplemental grant ranging from $200-$3,151, with the highest amount provided to students with the greatest need.

 How will I receive my grant?

-Grants will either be directly deposited to students who signed up for a direct deposit or sent via check to students’ current mailing address.
+Supplemental grants will either be directly deposited into the bank account listed in Merlin or sent via check to the student’s current mailing address.

 When will I receive my grant?

-We expect students to receive their funds by April 30th.
+Student disbursements will be completed by the beginning of November 2021.
 For students who have signed up for a direct deposit, funds should only take a couple of days to deposit once the College has received its disbursement from the federal government.
 For students who do not sign up for a direct deposit, checks will be mailed to their current address on file in Merlin.